We care, and it shows!

 Any head trauma should be reported to emergency room medical providers.
 If you have headaches that start at or near the time of the accident (even days later) and/or these headaches persist, you should consult with a medical provider who specializes in auto accidents.

 The settlement amount depends on the severity of the accident.
 It is hard to calculate because each crash is different.
 Be aware that there is a statute of limitations in Florida for a vehicle accident.
 A personal injury lawsuit can be filed up to four years after the date of the accident.
 A wrongful death lawsuit must be filed within two years after someone’s death.
+Pain and suffering calculator can help give you an idea of how much your case is worth.

-How A T-Bone Car Accident Lawyer Can Help
+How A Car Accident Lawyer Can Help

 The best T-bone car accident law firms handle everything about your case from start to finish.
 Your job is simple: recover from your injuries and try to get back to normal.